Welcome to Santa Rosa Montessori School!

 Brittaney Girdler brings over a decade of early childhood education experience, with a special passion for the Montessori method.
 She holds an Associate Teacher Certificate and an Infant/Toddler Montessori Diploma from the North American Montessori Center.
 Her educational journey began at Santa Rosa Junior College and continued with specialized Montessori training, which deepened her understanding of child-led learning for young children.

 Brittaney’s teaching career has spanned various settings, including play-based, Reggio Emilia-inspired, and Montessori environments.
-After discovering her passion for Montessori education, she joined Brush Creek Montessori School, where she has flourished as an educator for three years.
+After discovering her passion for Montessori education, she joined Santa Rosa Montessori School, where she has flourished as an educator for three years.
 Brittaney values hands-on exploration and fostering children’s independence, which aligns perfectly with Montessori principles.

 Her teaching philosophy centers on creating a respectful, nurturing environment that honors each child’s curiosity, individuality, and cultural background.
 Brittaney believes in empowering children through meaningful, practical activities and fostering their self-confidence, empathy, and problem-solving skills.